Rain120/typescript-guide/docs/zh/guide/README.md

 ## ✍ Why am I doing this?

-Write a documents for how to easy use typescript.
+Write documents for how to easily use typescript.

 <!-- ## 🔨 Usage